Danger Room: Gaining self-awareness

 In Joss Whedon's Astonishing X-Men, the Danger Room developed self-awareness.
 It is mentioned by Wolverine as 'acting twitchy all semester'.
 The first thing it does is convince Wing, who has recently been depowered by Ord's cure, to kill himself.
 The next thing it does is take control of an old, broken Sentinel robot and knock out all the psychics within the X-Mansion.
-During the Sentinel's attack, Cyclops orders Shadowcat and the students to go hide in the Danger Room for safety.
-While there, they find the corpse of Wing.
-The Danger Room reanimates the corpse and attacks the students.
+During the Sentinel's attack, Cyclops orders Shadowcat and the students to go hide in the Danger Room for safety, finding the corpse of Wing.
+It reanimates Wing's corpse and attacks the students.
 Apart from Wing, there are no additional fatalities among the students.
-After being freed from its prison, it takes the form of a woman.
-She is dubbed "Danger" and attacks the X-Men.
-After defeating them, she travels to Genosha to kill Professor Xavier.
+After being freed from its prison, it takes the form of a woman dubbed "Danger" and attacks the X-Men.
+After defeating the X-Men, she travels to Genosha to kill Professor Charles Xavier.

 Xavier was revealed to have known of the Danger Room's sentience and chosen not to reveal it, much to the dismay of the X-Men who seem to view this deception as taking on one of Magneto's former ideals.
-During the battle on Genosha, she takes control of Cassandra Nova's second Wild Sentinel and engages Beast in a vicious and brutal fight while the other X-Men take on the Wild Sentinel.
-After Beast destroys her body, Danger's consciousness was presumed to still exist within the conflicted consciousness of the Wild Sentinel.
+During the battle on Genosha, she takes control of one of Cassandra Nova's Wild Sentinels and engages Beast in a vicious and brutal fight while the other X-Men take on the Wild Sentinel.
+After Beast destroys her body, Danger's consciousness was presumed to still exist within the Wild Sentinel's conflicted consciousness.

 Ord and the Breakworld

-Later, Danger reappears in a new humanoid form, similar to her previous one, in which she infiltrated S.W.O.R.D. headquarters to speak with Ord of the Breakworld and offer her assistance.
+Danger later reappears in a new humanoid form, similar to her previous one, in which she infiltrated the headquarters of S.W.O.R.D. to speak with Ord and offer her assistance.

-Danger and Ord both ended up on Breakworld, along with the X-Men and S.W.O.R.D., and after the robot encountered Emma Frost and an unconscious Cyclops, Emma told the robot that despite its supposed enmity it has let the mutants live too often, meaning it hasn't overcome its parent programming, so it cannot kill any mutant.
+Danger and Ord both ended up on Breakworld, along with the X-Men and S.W.O.R.D., and after the robot encountered Emma Frost and the unconscious Cyclops, Emma told the robot that despite its supposed enmity it has let the mutants live too often, meaning it has not overcome its parent programming, so it cannot kill any mutant.
 Cyclops recovers, and Emma tells Danger to help the X-Men in Breakworld, and in exchange, it will be given Professor Xavier.
 Danger later attacks some of Breakworld's inhabitants and sides with the X-Men and S.W.O.R.D.